 We also offer treatment sessions in ‘Intensity Blocks’ so that if you are coming from a distance to get to the clinic you may like a couple of sessions a day over a couple of days, perhaps staying overnight nearby to access your rehabilitation programme.
 We have a number of patients who choose this pattern of intensity treatment and find it works very well for them and their recovery.

-During your rehabilitation we will provide you with a Home Exercise Programme that is targeted to your individual needs, enabling you to practice away from the physiotherapist, or Occupational Therapist, continuing to maximise your potential.
+During your rehabilitation we will provide you with a Home Exercise Programme that is targeted to your individual needs, enabling you to practice away from the physiotherapist, continuing to maximise your potential.

 We will always discuss your potential to make further improvements and will be honest with you if we feel you have reached your ‘best’ functioning level.
 We will work with you to problem solve any practical difficulties and design a maintenance programme of exercises and stretches to keep you at your optimum level of fitness and functioning.

 We also offer long-term reviews and check ups as required to keep you at your best performance.
 We aim to help you reach your full potential and then maintain it.

 Specialist Neurological Rehabilitation enables your recovery from a neurological illness by recruiting new brain pathways, encouraging the brain and spinal cord to make new connections for functional recovery; a process called ‘neuroplasticity’.
 This is achieved through re-aligning joints and muscles, stimulating and activating them, improving postural control and giving lots of opportunities for strength training and practice to refine new movement and balance skills.